without Internet Explorer,

 in 1280 x 960 resolution

-Well, that's my problem with this particular album, AND it also happens to be one of its finest assets.
+"Fiction" is, as many have pointed before, a keyboard-centered album.
 Here, Brandstrom's keys are loud and simplistic, but the atmosphere they create is probably the best in this band's career.
-It's introspective, sorrowful and melancholic without the sugary aspect this genre is known for when employing keyboards, but more on that later, let us talk about some other aspects of this release, shall we?
+It's introspective, sorrowful and melancholic without the sugary aspect this genre is known for when employing keyboards, but it was the guitars that had me divided the last time I reviewed this.
+Here's some considerations about it:

 Vocally, this album is also not bad.
 I do enjoy Stanne’s vocals because the man just never failed me.
 I mean, his voice was always good, it didn’t go from tolerable to shit like Angela Gossow’s or from shit to a complete goddamn disaster like Anders Friden’s.
 This man is probably one of the most focused and enjoyable Gothenburg vocalists and is also a damn fine lyricist too.
 Also, his clean baritone vocals are back and they don’t sound bad, fortunately.
-Nell Sigland (of Theatre of Tragedy fame) also makes a cameo in the last track trading some vocals with him, and the result is also quite fun, but like some other good ideas in here, it sounds slightly half-baked.
+Nell Sigland (of Theatre of Tragedy fame) also makes a cameo in the last track trading some vocals with him, and the result is also quite fun.

 The lyrics are the good ol’ Dark Tranquillity fare, featuring obscure metaphors and abstract themes, but this time they apparently chose a slightly more direct way of writing, as evidenced in ‘Misery’s Crown’ and ‘Icipher’.
 And as far as drumming goes, Anders Jivarp delivers a sharp performance, as always.
 As for the production, it is slightly thin but not raw black metal-like thin.
-I found it very fitting to the kind of icy sensations they were trying to convey here.
+I found it very sterile and cold, more than fitting to the kind of sensations they were trying to convey here, specially on Brandstrom's end.

 There are some highlights, such as this album’s best track, the great “The Lesser Faith”, which blends the keyboards seamlessly with the guitar tracks and is an absolute winner in terms of atmosphere.
 Other good tracks include “Empty Me” with its beautiful chorus and ending, and the aforementioned “Icipher” for its somewhat cold and introspective feeling.

-(Oh, and the album also features some bonus tracks which are not bad, though.)
+(Oh, and the album also features some good bonus tracks)